Build and setup

 Run the cross-compile build:

-The statically linked iree-run-module is available in ../iree-build-soc/third_party/iree/tools/iree-run-module.
+The statically linked torq-run-module is available in ../iree-build-soc/third_party/iree/tools/torq-run-module.